piotrbakker/mainframe/readme.md

 _Top-level Frames_, i.e, Frames placed directly on the `Canvas`, should include values such as product name and key technical information, such as product type, screen dimensions, and layout grid settings. _Nested Frames_ should follow a semantic naming convention where applicable.

 ## Libraries
 Set up your `Library` in a single or separate `Files`.
-Consider breaking up your `Library` into separate `Files` if you need to support multiple platforms, themes, products, brands or whether access to certain `Componenets` or `Styles` should be limited only to specific collaborators.
+Consider breaking up your `Library` into separate `Files` if you need to support multiple platforms, themes, products, brands or whether access to certain `Components` or `Styles` should be limited only to specific collaborators.

 ## Variables